id-daniel-mccoy/azle-overdrive/README.md

 ### 🟣 Session 3 — *Frontend & File Hosting*
 > _Bringing your UI to life_

-- Serve files over the Internet Computer
+- Serve files over the web using the Internet Computer
 - Build your frontend in TypeScript
 - Connect backend + frontend
 - Add simple auth and login flow